• Study level

 Description

 The most common sensory tests are described and applied to different matrices (comparative, descriptive, hedonic).
 The approach used in sensory analysis is examined, focusing on the choice of tests appropriate to the type of results expected and the material conditions of the study.
-The elaboration of protocols highlights the critical points in the realization of the analyses.
-The interpretation of the test results is discussed during the practical exercises.
+Protocols are drawn up, highlighting the critical points in carrying out analyses.
+Interpretation of test results is covered in practical exercises.

 Hourly volumes* :